-Naagin 3: Fans Can’t Keep Calm As Karishma Tanna & Anita Hassanandani Kickstart The Shoot!
+Naagin 3: Fans Can’t Keep Calm As Karishma Tanna & Anita Hassanandani Kick-start The Shoot!

 Gorgeous_geek01: U gonna rock Naagin Tanna. - (sic)

-Fan Say Naagin 3 Will Rock!
+Fans Say Naagin 3 Will Rock!

 Theyogananda: So excited that naagin is back. 😃and missing @imouniroy too.
 All the best 👍👍 - (sic)